Naziha-1986/-reading-notes.md/class-01.md

-_this book consider agreat book to teach you every thing about  HTML &SCC  beacuse it makes things easier to learn & help you to creat web pages.-
+*this book consider agreat book to teach you every thing about  HTML &SCC  beacuse it makes things easier to learn & help you to creat web pages.*

-**1. how can you access to the web:**
+`Question #1` ** how can you access to the web:**

 `Answer` can  acceyopuss the web